Optimal Bayesian estimation of Gaussian mixtures with growing number of components: Main results

 \end{enumerate}

-The above assumption ensures that the prior puts sufficient mass on the unknown number of components which diverges at a fast speed.
-Assumption \ref{p_a1_m} is satisfied by the Poisson and geometric distribution with constant mean and success probability, respectively.
+It is clear that any prior distribution satisfying \ref{p_a1} satisfies \ref{p_a1_m} with $b_0=2$ since $\bar{k}_n\lesssim \log n$.
+Also, Assumption \ref{p_a1_m} can be met by the Poisson and geometric distribution with constant mean and success probability, respectively, which do not satisfy \ref{p_a1}.

 The next theorem provides the convergence rate of mixing distribution estimation without any restriction on the true number of components.